Does Daylight Saving Time Affect Sleep Patterns?

-Earlier this year in March, we set the clocks forward by an hour and just a few weeks ago on November 1st we set our clocks back by an hour, marking the end of Daylight Saving Time (DST).
+Earlier this year in March, when daylight saving time begins, we set the clocks forward by an hour ahead, and just a few weeks ago on November 1st, when daylight saving time ends, we set our clocks back by an hour, marking the end of Daylight Saving Time (DST).

 Daylight Saving Time: What & Why?